-The second intervention initiative focused on providing ten biosand water filters to the school to enable the school community access and use safe water.
+The second intervention initiative focused on providing ten biosand water filters to the school to enable the water.
 This initiative was a further extension of the curriculum partnership project as the school in Kenya lacked water sources, leave alone safe water for drinking.
-Through the water filters initiative, the students of grade 6 who were part of the curriculum partnership were able to play a leading role in managing the safe water provided through the biosand water filters.
-The type of filters provided were originally designed in Calgary, Canada by an engineering professor who later started the Centre for Affordable Water and Sanitation Technology (CAWST).
-However, since CAWST is now wide spread around the world, the filters were procured in Kenya at a total cost of Canadian dollars 800 that included purchase, transportation and installation.
+Through the water fil who were part of the curriculum partnership were able to play a leading role in managing the safe water pro The type of filters provided were o by an engineering professor who later started the Centre for Affordable

+Water and Sanitation Technology (CAWST).
+However, since CAWST is now wide spread around the world, t a total cost of Canadian dollars 800 that included purchase, transportation and installation.

 The third intervention initiative was a doctoral research on provision of teachers' professional development through blended learning by availing contextually relevant and locally developed content on appropriate technology that included multi-media content on tablets, powered by solar energy.
 This intervention was the research component that utilized designbased research and involved 10 teachers in the school and two instructors called professional development tutors (PDTs).
 Apart from self-study of the multimedia content in the form of PDF readings, video, and audio roleplays, there were also fortnightly face-to-face sessions over a period of four weeks.
 The data for this segment of the intervention was gathered through interviews held at entry and at exit.
 Thus interviews were held with teachers in February 2011 just as the intervention began, to establish their professional development needs, and in June 2011 when the Professional development was over.
 Teachers were also observed while implementing the teaching strategies gained in the professional development as well.
-Data was also gathered during face-to-face meetings held on Saturdays where teachers shared views on their experiences teaching through the teaching strategies gained in the professional development.
-The findings of the intervention are presented next.
+Data was also gathered during face-to-face meetings held on Saturdays where teachers shared views on their experiences teaching through the teaching strategies gained in the pr of the intervention are presented next.